hackclub/some-assembly-required/guide/math/number-systems.md

 7
 8
 9
-A // 10 - In base 10, we have to shift over by 1 here because we ran out of digits.
+A // 10 - In base 10, we'd have to shift over because we run out of digits.
 In base 16, we have more digits to use!
 B // 11
 C // 12
 D // 13